anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

 ## 1.2 Scope

 The scope of this document is as follows:
-1. To generate eco-system requirements for the establishment of the RI, including labs, tooling, installers, releases and automation requirements
+1. To generate ecosystem requirements for the establishment of the RI, including labs, tooling, installers, releases and automation requirements
 1. Provide a detailed description file for use by installers.
 1. Provide detailed lab criteria and operations that are generic enough to allow any environment to be used as the "lab".
 1. Provide an operational runbook for the RI, which includes detailed steps for the deployment and configuration of the RI into a chosen lab environment
 1. Provide detailed design for automation of deployment and testing, provide continuous integration and delivery pipeline for the RI
-1. Gap analysis with required actions for existing eco-system within adjacent community projects
+1. Gap analysis with required actions for existing ecosystem within adjacent community projects

 <a name="1.3"></a>